Jahid-Iqbal/Short-Summary-of-You-Don-t-Know-JavaScript-by-Kyle-Simpson/Topic-7_eval() & with().md

 * With eval(), third party code can see the scope of the application.

 # _with()_ Function
->with is used to making multiple property reference against an object without repeating the object reference itself each time.
+>with is used to make multiple property reference against an object without repeating the object reference itself each time.

 ```js